ABOUT PACIFIC PLACE

 Seattle is home to three major sports venues that are all situated just over one mile from Pacific Place, including:

-• Lumen Field, which hosted 42 sporting events in 2023, including nine Seattle Seahawks games with attendance of more than 68,000 fans at each game.
+• Lumen Field, which hosted over 40 sporting events in 2025, including eight Seattle Seahawks games with attendance of more than 68,000 fans at each game.

 ARTS AND CULTURE HUB